Data-Efficient Classification of Radio Galaxies: Methodology

-Siamese networks \citep{koch2015siamese} are neural networks containing two or more identical subnetwork components.
-A siamese network can be visualized as shown in Figure~\ref{fig:Siamese_arch}.

-The network is called `Siamese' as the subnetworks have identical architecture and the weights are also shared among them.
-Siamese network architecture is based on the idea that it can learn useful data descriptors that assist to compare the inputs of the respective subnetworks.
-The network handles different types of input such as numerical data (in this case the subnetworks are usually formed by fully-connected layers), image data (with Convolutional Neural Networks as subnetworks, current case) or even sequential data such as sentences or time signals (with Recurrent Neural Networks as subnetworks).
-In training deep neural networks, an activation function is used to define the output of a given node.
-It helps to avoid the linearity between the outputs of subsequent layers and thus the network can learn the complex patterns from the data.
+Twin networks \citep{koch2015siamese} are neural networks containing two or more identical subnetwork components.
+A Twin network can be visualized as shown in Figure~\ref{fig:Siamese_arch}.
+The network is called ‘Twin’ as the subnetworks have identical architecture and the weights are also shared among them.
+Twin network architecture is based on the idea that it can learn useful data descriptors that assist to compare the inputs of the respective subnetworks.
+The network handles different types of input such as numerical data (in this case the subnetworks are usually formed by fully-connected layers), image data (with Convolutional Neural Networks as subnetworks, as in the current case) or even sequential data such as sentences or time signals (with Recurrent Neural Networks as subnetworks).